 In keeping with the custom of the time, Constantine was baptized just prior to his death in 337.
 He considered himself both head of state and father of the Christian Churches.
 The alliance of Church and State first seen under Constantine was the beginning of Christendom.

 THE CANON OF THE NEW TESTAMENT (397 AD)

 The canon of the New Testament was formed within the early Christian community, the Church.
-The Fathers of the Church were saintly writers who were sources of Christian teaching on faith and morals in the first few centuries after Christ.
-The Tradition of the Church Fathers was important to the early Church, for they were the ones who had an important role in the process of the formation of the canon of the New Testament, as well in the interpretation of Scripture.
+The Tradition of the Fathers of the Church was important to early Christianity, for they were the ones who chose those books which best reflected the life and teachings of Jesus Christ in the formation of the canon of the New Testament, and were also involved in the interpretation of Scripture.
 Irenaeus, the Bishop of Lyons, first proposed a canon of the New Testament in 180 AD.
-Three Fathers of the Church - Athanasius of Alexandria in his Letter of 367, Jerome in Bethlehem with the publication of his Latin New Testament in 384, and Augustine at the Council of Hippo in 393 - agreed that 27 Books were the inspired Word of God.
+Three Fathers of the Church - Athanasius of Alexandria in his Letter of 367, Jerome in Bethlehem with the completion of his Latin New Testament in 384, and Augustine at the Council of Hippo in 393 - agreed that 27 Books were the inspired Word of God.
 The Canon of the New Testament of the Bible was confirmed at the Third Council of Carthage in 397 AD.

 1, 3, 7, 16, 19

 ST. JEROME PUBLISHES THE LATIN VULGATE IN 405